Hamilton Valley, New South Wales

 Hamilton Valley lies in a valley that broadly separates the Nail Can Hill and Black Ranges.
 It is surrounded by Table Top/Ettamogah to the north, Lavington to the east, Splitters Creek to the west and Glenroy to the south.

-Features of the area include the Panthers Lavington Sports Club and the Glenmorus Gardens Cemetery and Crematorium.

 Geography

 Hamilton Valley is a developing residential suburb but has large rural areas.
 The valley is located on a branch of the Bungambrawatha Creek heading out towards Jindera.
 It is bound by Urana Road, Reservoir Road to the east, Glenroy to the south and Splitters Creek to the west.

 Sport

 Hamilton Valley plays host to the Lavington Sports Ground which is the ground of the Lavington Panthers Football Club.